godsylar/mysql-admin/README.md

 # mysql-admin
-mysql-admin is an out-of-the-box tool with Simple GUI, which can professionally deal with Real-Time Query,Data Sync,Data Backup And Recovery,Monitoring MySQL,Multiple MySQL Instances and so on.It was designed specifically for MySQL.
+mysql-admin is an out-of-the-box tool designed specifically for MySQL with Simple GUI, which can professionally deal with Real-Time Query,Data Sync,Data Backup And Recovery,Monitoring MySQL,Multiple MySQL Instances and so on.

 # quick-start
+todo
 # developers

-# It was still under development.
+todo